vin136/uncertainty-estimates/README.md

 Since descriminative classification doesn't explictly have a distance metric, we can train networks with explicit [distance metric for classification](https://arxiv.org/abs/1703.05175) and use thresholding to detect out-of-sample distributions.
 Here's another [paper](https://arxiv.org/abs/2003.02037),[Deterministic Neural Networks with Inductive Biases Capture Epistemic and
 Aleatoric Uncertainty](http://www.gatsby.ucl.ac.uk/~balaji/udl2021/accepted-papers/UDL2021-paper-022.pdf),[Pitfalls of OOD detection](http://www.gatsby.ucl.ac.uk/~balaji/udl2021/accepted-papers/UDL2021-paper-092.pdf) that does exactly this.

+Ideally we would want to classify samples into a.
+Unseen out-of-sample(alaetoric) b.
+Too hard to detect into a class(epistemic uncertianty).
+This would play a big role in debugging and improving the models.

 **NOTES**

 `On Simpler Approaches`